 This month we are helping bring Christmas to families in need by collecting non-perishable food items with a holiday theme.
 Share a favorite holiday dish— canned fruit, vegetables, gravy, rice, dressing, cider, hot chocolate.
 Can’t decide?
 Donate a gift card empowering the family to shop on their own.
 “Wrap” the gift card in a stocking made from paper or cloth!

-Bring Valentine love to seniors.
-We are collecting Valentine cards and nut free treats.
+Bring Valentine's love to seniors.
+We are collecting cards and nut-free treats.
 Make a card and write a joke or quote in it about Valentine’s Day.
-Donate bulk treats or make up little candy bags that we will deliver them to seniors.
+Donate bulk treats or make little candy bags that we will deliver to seniors.

-Pass kindness on with a mosaic heart of kindness.
-Using cardstock, cut out a heart shape.
-Or buy a heart shaped piece of wood at the dollar store.
-With permanent marker write a word or quote of inspiration.
-Color the heart in a variety of colors and shapes giving it a mosaic look.
+This month we are going to pass kindness on with a mosaic heart of kindness.
+Using cardstock, cut out a heart shape or buy a heart-shaped piece of wood at the dollar store.
+Take a permanent marker and write a word or a quote of inspiration, and then color the heart in a variety of colors and shapes to give it a mosaic look.